Beck Weathers – An escape from Everest

 Luckily a guide from another expedition stumbled across them and took 3 of the group to safety, but Beck and another member had wandered off from the others and got lost in the low visibility.
 Since the guide believed there was no way they could both survive up there, he decided it best to avoid a lengthy search and led the other members he rescued to safety.

-Beck has lost sight of the other member of the group he was with, who was later found dead nearby, and found himself caught in the open during a blizzard, which he had no choice but to put up with and try and make it through the night.
+Beck has lost sight of the other member of the group he was with, who was later found dead nearby and found himself caught in the open during a blizzard, which he had no choice but to put up with and try and make it through the night.
 He spent those long dark hours in his sleeping bag, wiggled in between some rocks to try and block the wind.
-His face and hands were completely exposed, but since he had no idea where he was, he had no choice but to lay there and freeze.
+His face and hands were completely exposed, but since he had no idea where he was, he had no choice but to lie there and freeze.

 The next morning there was a break in the weather and Becks vision had started to return.
 He managed to walk down to camp 4 and met some of the other members of his group there, who claimed that his frozen nose looked like it was made from porcelain.
 His face and hands were badly frozen, and he was so weak from the experience that his fellow members didn’t think he would live through the night.